jdtoloza/pokedexTutorial/README.md

 Reflection:

-Here is a quick list on what I learned from the tutorial
+A list on what I learned from this tutorial
 - innerHTML can be used to insert content into a container
 - exercised the fetch command with "then"
 - exercised catching an error